USS Hyman G. Rickover (SSN-709)

 USS Hyman G. Rickover (SSN-709), a Los Angeles-class submarine, was the first ship of the United States Navy to be named for Admiral Hyman G. Rickover, pioneer of the nuclear Navy, and the only Los Angeles-class submarine not named after a United States city or town.
-It was initially to be named USS Providence; however, following the retirement of Admiral Rickover, its name was reassigned prior to official christening.
+She was initially to be named USS Providence; however, following the retirement of Admiral Rickover, her name was reassigned prior to official christening.
 SSN-719 was later given the name USS Providence.

 The contract to build her was awarded to the Electric Boat Division of General Dynamics Corporation in Groton, Connecticut on 10 December 1973 and her keel was laid down on 24 July 1981.
 She was launched on 27 August 1983 sponsored by the Admiral's wife, Mrs. Eleonore Ann Bednowicz Rickover.

-Hyman G. Rickover was commissioned on 21 July 1984 with Captain Fredrik Spruitenburg in command.
+Hyman G. Rickover was commissioned on 21 July 1984.

 Ship's crest

-The ship's crest was designed by Mrs. Anita M. Tipton, wife of former crewmember MM1(SS) Carl A. Tipton.
-The patch symbolically represents Admiral Rickover and the ship.
+The ship's crest was designed by the wife of a former crewmember, it symbolically represents Admiral Rickover and the boat.

 The four white stars symbolize Admiral Rickover's rank upon retirement.
 The submarine's upward angle represents seeking out our nation's enemies.
 The nuclear power symbol is a reminder that Admiral Rickover is father of the nuclear Navy, and the motto, "Committed to Excellence" symbolizes the Admiral's 64 years of active naval service.